Create and deploy a Lambda Function in Node.js with AWS CDK

 Photo by NASA / Unsplash

 The AWS CDK is a tool that makes it easy to create your infrastructure through the code.
-Before, we used CloudFromation or the AWS console to create our infrastructure.
-Using these paths have some drawbacks like:
+Before, we used CloudFormation or the AWS console to create our infrastructure.
+Using these paths has some drawbacks:

-• There is no way to use computed or dynamics expressions
+• There is no way to use computed or dynamic expressions.

 • When using the console, you don't have the history of our changes on the infrastructure.